SublimeText/LegacyColorSchemes/readme.md

 # Legacy Color Schemes

-These are color schemes that were previous part of Sublime Text 2 and older builds of Sublime Text 3.
+These are color schemes that were part of Sublime Text 2 and older builds of Sublime Text 3.
 They are no longer maintained, but are available via [Package Control](https://packagecontrol.io/packages/Legacy%20Color%20Schemes).